pmohite13/TamperedDoc/README.md

 # Tampered Doc

-This project was checks for validility of the document.
+This project checks for any tampering done with the document.
+It supports